|SCIENTIFIC DISCIPLINARY SECTOR||L-FIL-LET/10|

 Office hours: Reception hours and arrangements should be made by writing to email@example.com.

 GIORDANO RODDA (President)

 February 2023 (the exact starting date of classes will be announced as soon as the calendar for the second semester of the 2022/2023 academic year is available).

-In order to take part in the tests, you must register at least five days before the date of the exam on the website https://servizionline.unige.it/studenti/esami/prenotazione.
+To participate in the tests, you must register at least five days before the exam date at https://servizionline.unige.it/studenti/esami/prenotazione.

 Non-attending students must contact the lecturer by e-mail to agree on an alternative exam schedule.